Updated October 23, 2023

-Thus, the project is an endeavor, with a set of temporary tasks implemented to attain targeted objectives within defined time, scope, resources, and cost.
-The distinguishing factor between ‘project management and ‘management’ is that the latter is an ongoing process while the former has a definite span of time and deliverable.
-In simpler terms, ‘Project Management is a process which requires the application of knowledge, skills, and expertise, tools and techniques as well as deliverables to make the project a success so as to attain the desired objectives/goals.
+Thus, the project has temporary tasks implemented to attain targeted objectives within a defined time, scope, resources, and cost.
+The distinguishing factor between ‘project management and ‘management’ is that the latter is an ongoing process while the former has a definite period and deliverable.
+In simpler terms, ‘Project Management is a process which requires applying knowledge, skills, expertise, tools, techniques, and deliverables to make the project successful and attain the desired objectives/goals.

 Elements of Project Management

 As we learned about the Introduction to Project Management in the above section, so let’s understand the five elements:

-- Initiating: The first stage of PM, where formalizing of the project plan, charter and scope are defined so as to determine the cost, resources, timeline, and budgeting for the project.
+- Initiating: The first stage of PM, where formalizing of the project plan, charter, and scope are defined to determine the cost, resources, timeline, and budgeting for the project.

 - Planning: The most crucial stage of all, this stage includes strategist the scope of a project, identifying risks, if any, and developing mitigation plans by creating a set of tasks to administer the project.

-- Executing: This is a stage where the project team is ready to launch or administer the project.
-The tasks are delegated and resumed so as to keep track of the project and efficiently manage the same.
+- Executing: This stage is where the project team is ready to launch or administer the project.
+The tasks are delegated and resumed to keep track of the project and efficiently manage the same.

-- Monitoring/Controlling: At this stage, evaluation of project performance is undertaken by comparing the real-time results to the defined actuals so as to ensure all the goals and deliverables are met.
+- Monitoring/Controlling: At this stage, project performance is evaluated by comparing the real-time results to the defined actuals to ensure all the goals and deliverables are met.

-- Closing: The last stage of a project where deliverables are surrendered to the customers, forwarding of documents to the business, the release of resources, and notifying the closure of the project to the stakeholders are carried out.
+- Closing: The last stage of a project where deliverables are surrendered to the customers, forwarding of documents to the business, releasing resources, and notifying the closure of the project to the stakeholders are carried out.

-Apart from the above-mentioned phases, project management also includes many discrete functions such as defining project scope, schedule, resources, and budgeting.
+Apart from the phases mentioned above, project management includes many discrete functions, such as defining project scope, schedule, resources, and budgeting.
 Procurement, managing risks, communication, and negotiation with the stakeholders also form an integral part of the management of the projects.